- Adult weight gain and excess body fat increase risk for post-menopausal breast cancer.

 Effect on Risk:

-33% of US breast cancers – about 81,400 cases – can be prevented by being active and a healthy weight.
+AICR estimates that a third of US breast cancers could be prevented by being active, not drinking alcohol and staying a healthy weight.

 - Exercise May Help Breast Cancer Survivors Avoid Fractures, Bone Loss